Hypotenuse Calculator

 Our Hypotenuse Calculator is a specialized tool designed to help you find the hypotenuse of a right triangle quickly and accurately.
 The hypotenuse is the longest side of a right triangle, located opposite the right angle.
 Using the Pythagorean theorem (a² + b² = c²), where a and b are the legs and c is the hypotenuse, our calculator provides instant results with detailed step-by-step explanations.
 Simply input the lengths of the two legs, and the calculator will compute the hypotenuse, showing each step of squaring the values, adding them, and taking the square root.
 Perfect for students learning geometry, construction workers, engineers, and anyone working with right triangles.

-Upload a photo of your math problem or type your question
+Upload a photo/PDF of your math problem or type your question

 Key Features of Our Hypotenuse Calculator